Knut Schreiner

-Knut Schreiner (born 18 December 1974 in Bergen, Norway), is a Norwegian singer, musician and producer currently residing in Oslo.
-Also known by his stage name Euroboy, he has been part of important Norwegian bands like Kåre and The Cavemen known in its last years as Euroboys, with Turbonegro known in Norway as Turboneger, in the musical project Black Diamond Brigade and recently is a member of Mirror Lakes.
+Knut Schreiner (born 18 December 1974) is a Norwegian guitarist.
+Also known by his stage name Euroboy, he has been part of the Norwegian music scene since the early 1990s as a member of Kåre and the Cavemen (formerly known as Euroboys) and Turbonegro.
+Schreiner has also been a part the bands The Vikings, Black Diamond Brigade, Mirror Lakes.
 He has also been in other musical projects and produced other bands, notably Euroboys, Amulet and The Lovethugs.

+Career

 As Euroboy

 Knut Schreiner himself took the stage name Euroboy at the time and was widely known by that moniker.
-As Euroboy, Schreiner usually appeared on stage in an all black attire, sporting a Schutz-Staffel Totenkopf officer's hat.
 His style of playing was strongly influenced by James Williamson of the Stooges from 1971 to 1974.
-He was also influenced by Ace Frehley of KISS and Angus Young of AC/DC.
+He was also influenced by Ace Frehley of Kiss and Angus Young of AC/DC.

-In Kåre and The Cavemen / Euroboys
+Kåre and the Cavemen / Euroboys

-Knut "Euroboy" Schreiner was also a long-standing vocalist for Kåre and The Cavemen from 1990 to 2000.
+Schreiner was also a long-standing vocalist for Kåre and the Cavemen from 1990 to 2000.
 In its last year the band changed its name to Euroboys before splitting up.

-Turbonegro / Turboneger
+Turbonegro

-Schreiner is vocalist and lead guitar player in the Norwegian band Turbonegro, known in Norway as Turboneger (TRBNGR).
+Schreiner plays lead guitar and sings backing vocals in the Norwegian band Turbonegro, known in Norway as Turboneger.
 The band was also known as Stierkampf.
-Turbonegro is a Norwegian punk rock band that was active from 1989-1998, and reformed in 2002.
-Their style combines glamrock, punkrock and hardrock into a style the band describes as deathpunk.
+Turbonegro is a Norwegian punk rock band that was active from 1989–1998, and reformed in 2002.
+Their style combines glam rock, punk rock and hard rock into a style the band describes as "deathpunk".

 Other projects

 Schreiner was also involved at various times in bands The Vikings and The Kwyet Kings.

 He was also involved in the musical project Black Diamond Brigade, which released the single "Black Diamond", a cover of a Kiss song.

-Knut Schreiner has produced bands such as Turbonegro, Amulet and The Lovethugs.
+Schreiner has produced bands such as Turbonegro, Amulet and The Lovethugs.

 In 2002, he finished building his own studio with Anders Moller of Euroboys.
 It is called Crystal Canyon and is located in Oslo.

-Mirror Lakes

-He formed the band Mirror Lakes in 2010 in partnership with vocalist Frode Fivel.
+Schreiner formed the band Mirror Lakes in 2010 in partnership with vocalist Frode Fivel.
 Other band members include Trond Mjøen, Havard Krogedal and Arne Mathisen.
 Their debut album was the eponymous album Mirror Lakes released in 2012.